-The Property Tax Assessment Board of Appeals will hold scheduled Appeal Hearings September 12, 2019 At 8:15 AM in Lower Level Conference Room at the Wayne County Annex Building.
+The Property Tax Assessment Board of Appeals will hold scheduled Appeal Hearings on Thursday, May 27, 2021 at 8:30 A.M. in the Lower Level Conference Room at the Wayne County Annex Building.

 The annual date of assessment is January 1st of each given year.
 On this date, the total value of each person’s real and personal property is assessed for tax levy purposes for the current year.